What My Daughter’s Murder Taught Me About Living Courageously

-Few would disagree that losing a child is one of the most devastating events a person could endure.
+Few would disagree that Losing a child is the most devastating event a person could endure.
 Search the internet, and you will find countless articles about grief, depression, and the lifelong impact of outliving a child.

 My daughter, Jamie, lived for 30 years, 7 months, and 4 days.
 She spent half of her life in addiction and danger (unbelievably, she survived a near-fatal gunshot wound at the hands of her ex-boyfriend when she was 18 years old).
 Still, her death was unexpected.
 I fully believed Jamie would beat her addiction Beast, but one man’s choice on a hot summer night in August 2016 would remove Jamie’s choice.
 Unarmed and defenseless, Jamie was shot multiple times in the chest and succumbed almost immediately to her injuries.